-Long Strangle Formula
+Long Strangle Calculator

 Total premium creates two break-even prices: put strike minus debit and call strike plus debit.